fractal6/fractal6-ui.elm/CONTRIBUTING.md

 example: `fix/AuthModal: prevent the auth modal to be closed when a click in the background occur.`

-## Reporting issues, Question, feedback
+## Reporting issues, Questions, Feedback

 - Issue on the versioning system platform for bug and low-level issues (technical).